 All too often people do things that they believe are courageous when in fact they are acts of cowardice.
 The behavior may feel courageous to the person doing it but they are not true acts of bravery.
 They are the exact opposite.

 The two key conditions involved in the act of being brave are “the unknown” and “perceived danger.”
 A related component is the lack of a “clear advantage.”

-Most of what is written about courage is on describing what it is.
-I am going add a new dimension by defining courage by what it is NOT.
+Most of what is written about courage are on describing what it is.
+I am going to add a new dimension by defining courage by what it is NOT.
 Here’s a list of common behaviors that are NOT acts of courage.